athphane/bio-computing-assignment/README.md

 To run the binary dataset, cd into the binary folder and do `python binary.py`

-The floating point dataset can be run immediately by cding into the directory and running `python float.py`
+The floating-point dataset can be run immediately by cding into the directory and running `python float.py`